LazyWolves/ElasticPyProxy/README.md

   process :

   - The desired nodefetcher is initialised.
 As of now it is the **awsfetcher**.
-As a part of the initialisation of the awsfether, the asg and ec2 boto3 clients are created using the provided aws credentials.
+As a part of the initialisation of the awsfetcher, the asg and ec2 boto3 clients are created using the provided aws credentials.

-  - The the very first call to get the live backend server is made.
+  - The the very first call to get the live backend servers is made.

-  - Once EP2 has the live backend server addresses, irrespective of whether EP2 is configures to use update via config or update at runtime, EP2 updates the haproxy config with the formatted template file contents.
+  - Once EP2 has the live backend server addresses, irrespective of whether EP2 is configured to use update via config or update at runtime, EP2 updates the haproxy config with the formatted template file contents.
 It is during this time EP2 creates the inactive pool if it is configured to use updae by runtime on later runs.

-  - Once the updation is done, it checks whether HAPorxy is running or not.
+  - Once the updation is done, it checks whether HAProxy is running or not.
 If its not running, the it starts HAProxy.
     If it was running then it simply reloads it using the configured method.

-  - Once bootstrap is done, EP2 enters its not loop.
+  - Once bootstrap is done, EP2 enters its loop.

   ## Installing EP2